 Education has no substitute, one is either educated or not.
 As an advocacy and development-oriented organization, the Advocacy Initiative for Development’s commitment and work around education and its related issues remain a priority.
 As a very vital component to a nation’s sustainable growth, we believe it must be embraced by all.

 The 11th Tanzania Economic Update shows that girls’ educational attainment, child marriage, and early childbearing are all closely related.
 Once a girl is married, it is very difficult for her to remain in school.
 Indeed, less than 1% of girls aged 15-19 are both in school and married.
-Conversely, keeping girls in school is probably the best way to reduce child marriage and, indirectly, early childbearing, since child marriage is the likely cause of about two thirds of all instances of early childbearing.
+Conversely, keeping girls in school is probably the best way to reduce child marriage and, indirectly, early childbearing, since child marriage is the likely cause of about two-thirds of all instances of early childbearing.
 Ending child marriage and achieving universal secondary completion for girls could reduce fertility rates nationally by more than one fourth, thereby contributing to reducing population growth and improving standards of living through a higher gross domestic product per capita."

 Girls in urban areas of Tanzania were eight times more likely to finish secondary education than girls in rural areas.
-In this light, AID is determined to change the narrative by helping to create an education infrastructure needed to make a meaningful difference in the lives of girls in the country.
+In this light, AID is determined to change the narrative by helping to create an education infrastructure needed to make a meaningful difference in the lives of girls in rural communities across the country.

 Funds raised through the GlobalGiving platform helped us provide additional books and other school supplies for 10 primary and 10 secondary school girls.
 It is still clear that nearly half (47%) of primary school aged girls are not attending school.